Danish India

 Danish Colonial Merchant Ensign India, (1620-1845/1869).

-Danish India (Dansk Ostindien) was the name given to the forts and factories of Denmark–Norway (Denmark after 1814) in the Indian subcontinent, forming part of the Danish overseas colonies.
-Denmark–Norway held colonial possessions in India for more than 200 years, including the town of Tharangambadi in present-day Tamil Nadu state, Serampore in present-day West Bengal, and the Nicobar Islands, currently part of India's union territory of the Andaman and Nicobar Islands.
-The Danish and Norwegian presence in India was of little significance to the major European powers as they presented neither a military nor a mercantile threat.
-Dano-Norwegian ventures in India, as elsewhere, were typically undercapitalized and never able to dominate or monopolize trade routes in the same way that British, French, and Portuguese ventures could.
+Danish India (Dansk Østindien) was the name given to the forts and factories of Denmark–Norway (Denmark after 1814) in the Indian subcontinent, forming part of the Danish overseas colonies.
+Denmark held colonial possessions in India for more than 200 years, including the town of Tharangambadi in present-day Tamil Nadu state, Serampore in present-day West Bengal, and the Nicobar Islands, currently part of India's union territory of the Andaman and Nicobar Islands.
+The Danish presence in India was of little significance to the major European powers as they presented neither a military nor a mercantile threat.
+Danish ventures in India, as elsewhere, were typically undercapitalized and never able to dominate or monopolize trade routes in the same way that British, French, and Portuguese ventures could.

 The treaty signed between Christian IV of Denmark and Boshouwer (on behalf of Adahasin) in 1618.
 According to Adahasin, Boshouwer was not authorized to sign such a treaty on his behalf, hence it was null and void.
 Subsequently, the Danes demanded that the king honor the contract.
 The king failed to do so, and hence a new treaty was signed, granting Trincomalee to the Danish.

-Despite these disadvantages, the Danish-Norway concerns managed to cling to their colonial holdings and, at times, to carve out a valuable niche in international trade by exploiting wars between larger countries and offering foreign trade under a neutral flag.
+Despite these disadvantages, the Danish concerns managed to cling to their colonial holdings and, at times, to carve out a valuable niche in international trade by exploiting wars between larger countries and offering foreign trade under a neutral flag.
 For this reason, their presence was tolerated for many years until the rise of British imperial power led to the sale of all Danish holdings in India to Britain during the nineteenth century.

 History

-The success of Dutch and English traders in the 17th-century spice trade was a source of envy among Danish and Norwegian merchants.
+The success of Dutch and English traders in the 17th-century spice trade was a source of envy among Danish merchants.
 On 17 March 1616, Christian IV the King of Denmark-Norway, issued a charter creating a Danish East India Company with a monopoly on trade between Denmark-Norway and Asia for 12 years.
 It would take an additional two years before sufficient capital had been raised to finance the expedition, perhaps due to a lack of confidence on the part of Danish investors.
 It took the arrival of the Dutch merchant and colonial administrator, Marchelis de Boshouwer, in 1618 to provide the impetus for the first voyage.
 Marcelis arrived as an envoy (or at least claimed to do so) for the king of Kandy, Cenerat Adassin, seeking military assistance against the Portuguese and promising a monopoly on all trade with the island.
 His appeal had been rejected by his countrymen, but it convinced the Danish King.